ProvableHQ/welcome/documentation/sdk/create-aleo-app/01_create_aleo_app.md

 Let's get back to deploying!

 When you deploy a program, the record that you requested from the faucet is the one that will be used in order to pay for deployment.
 Looking in `App.jsx`, the web worker is called in order to start the deployment.
-Following that to `src/workers/worker.js` we see that the WASM is initalized, which allows for computation to run efficiently in the browser, and that the program manager contains methods for authoring, deploying, and interacting with Aleo programs.
+Following that to `src/workers/worker.js` we see that the WASM is initialized, which allows for computation to run efficiently in the browser, and that the program manager contains methods for authoring, deploying, and interacting with Aleo programs.

 Thing is, we can hit deploy right now, but it’ll take some time to scan for transactions on the blockchain, so let’s provide the *exact* record that we’ll be pulling the fee from.
 This significantly quickens the deployment process, and you’ll learn about decrypting records in the process.